BiznessFish/Twitter-Coachella-Grouping/README.md

 This project uses a simple series of scripts to farm Tweets about Coachella, analyze them, and visualize them.

-Artist co-mentions are collected into an adjacecny matrix.
-A community detection algorithm (Louvain) is then used in order to group artists, and they are visualized using visNetwork.
+Artist co-mentions are collected into an adjacency matrix.
+A community detection algorithm (Louvain) is then used in order to group artists, and they are visualized using Gephi.

 This is a very basic way to visualize insights, if any, on the way people talk about musical artists, such as (hopefully) what artists are considered "similar" or are liked similarly by Twitter users.